losizm/scamper/README.md

 ## Specialized Header Access

 There is a set of methods in `HttpMessage` that provides generalized header access.
-With these methods, the header field name is a `String`, which is case-insensitive, and the header value is a `String`.
+With these methods, the header name is a `String`, which is case-insensitive, and the header value is a `String`.

 ```scala